AI-Assisted Decision Making with Human Learning: Acknowledgments

 The informativeness-divergence tradeoff (Tradeoff \ref{tradeoff1}), which may lead the algorithm to provide suboptimal information according to the human's level of understanding, raises the question of whether the algorithm is merely simplifying the problem into a form the human can comprehend or actively manipulating them.
 While there is no formal distinction between these two cases -- since in both, the algorithm adapts to human limitations at the cost of being less informative -- we tend to perceive them quite differently depending on the context.
 For example, it seems reasonable to introduce a doctor to a new blood test (low stake scenario), but undesirable when the algorithm's selections lead a doctor to order costly or invasive tests that are less informative than other available options (high stake scenario).

 \textbf{Model Summary.} Consider a human who needs to predict the outcome of a variable $y$.
 The true outcome is given by a function of $n$ features: $y = f(x)$, where the features $x = (x_1,...,x_n)$ are independent random variables that are standardized to have zero mean and unit variance.
-We assume the {widely used} linear functional form:\footnote{ Note that this is similar to the linear regression that organizations (e.g., hospitals or city governments) often use to weigh factors that human experts (e.g., doctors or judges) are considering when making decisions (e.g.,\cite{nyc_cja_2020, blatchford2000risk, alur2024integrating}). } $y = f(x) = c + \sum_{i=1}^n a_i x_i$.
+We assume the {widely used} linear functional form:\footnote{ Note that this is similar to the linear regression that organizations (e.g., hospitals or city governments) often use to weigh factors that human experts (e.g., doctors or judges) are considering when making decisions (e.g., \cite{nyc_cja_2020, blatchford2000risk, alur2024integrating, jones2024linear}).
+For instance, \cite{nyc_cja_2020} describes New York City's criminal justice system use of linear models to combine defendant features.
+It emphasizes transparency (for judges and affected individuals) as a key principle in model building, instead of using more complex ML models. } $y = f(x) = c + \sum_{i=1}^n a_i x_i$.

 \begin{itemize} \item The human's belief about the coefficient of feature $i$ at time $t\geq 0$ is $h_{i,t}$, where {$h_0 = (h_{1,0},h_{2,0}, ..., h_{n,0})$} is their initial belief.
 Their belief about the constant term is $\bar c$. \item The algorithm's estimate of the true coefficients is $a' = (a'_1,...,a'_n)$ and its estimate of $c$ is $c'$.
-The algorithm's estimates of the humans' initial belief is denoted by {$h'_0 = (h'_{1,0},h'_{2,0},...,h'_{n,0})$} and $\bar c'$. \item At every time step $t\geq 0$, \begin{itemize} \item The algorithm selects a subset of features $A_t\subseteq[n]$, with $|A_t| \leq k$, where $k\leq n$ is a budget parameter. \item The human and the algorithm observe the realization of the features in $A_t$. \item The human makes a prediction $\bar c + \sum_{i \in A} h_{i,t} x_i$ and exhibits a loss according to the Mean Squared Error (MSE) of their prediction.
+The algorithm's estimates of the human's initial belief is denoted by {$h'_0 = (h'_{1,0},h'_{2,0},...,h'_{n,0})$} and $\bar c'$. \item At every time step $t\geq 0$, \begin{itemize} \item The algorithm selects a subset of features $A_t\subseteq[n]$, with $|A_t| \leq k$, where $k\leq n$ is a budget parameter. \item The human and the algorithm observe the realization of the features in $A_t$. \item The human makes a prediction $\bar c + \sum_{i \in A_t} h_{i,t} x_i$ and exhibits a loss according to the Mean Squared Error (MSE) of their prediction.
 We denote this loss by $MSE(A_t,h_t)$. \item The human updates $h_{i,t+1}$ for all observed features $i\in A_t$ according to some arbitrary learning rule that converges to the true $a_i$ as the number of times that feature $i$ is selected goes to infinity. \end{itemize} \end{itemize}